Now open at Parx Casino®

 A teaser combines three or more spread wagers into a single bet and allows the bettor to adjust the spreads favorably.
 The bettor gets to choose how much to adjust the spread, but that adjustment is the same across every wager in the teaser.
 Teasers shift the odds in favor of the bettor, so they tend to have lower payouts than each wager would if placed separately.
 As an example, let’s say you like Philadelphia -4 and Chicago +6, but are worried that Philadelphia might only win by a field goal or Chicago might lose by a touchdown.
 If you pair these games together in a 7-point teaser, you now have Philadelphia +3.0 and Chicago +13.0.
 Now any Philadelphia win (and even a 1 or 2-point loss) is a cover, and Chicago is also covered in many more circumstances.

+Hours may vary based on available sporting events.
+Betting kiosk available 24 hours daily.
 By providing your email address and mobile phone number, you authorize Parx Casino® to communicate with you regarding future promotional offers.
 You may opt out of this email service at any time by clicking "unsubscribe" via email and to opt out of mobile phone communication you can text "stop" as a reply to any Parx text message.
 Cannot be on the Pennsylvania Gaming Control Board Self-exclusion or State Exclusion lists.
 Complete details available at the Xclub booth.
 Management reserves the right to change or cancel promotions at any time.
 Must be 21 or older to gamble.
+Sports Wagering Terms & Conditions.